GoogleCloudPlatform/cloud-builders-community/dataflow-python/README.md

-To access resources on Google Compute Platform from your pipeline - whether Cloud Storage, BigQuery datasets, or Dataflow runners - issue the following commands to permission your Container Builder service account:
+To access resources on Google Compute Platform from your pipeline - whether Cloud Storage, BigQuery datasets, or Dataflow runners - issue the following commands to permission your Cloud Build service account:

 ```
 # Setup IAM bindings